Rivian lands $350 million investment from Cox Automotive – TechCrunch

 “We are building a Rivian ownership experience that matches the care and consideration that go into our vehicles,” Scaringe said.
 “As part of this, we are excited to work with Cox Automotive in delivering a consistent customer experience across our various touchpoints.
 Cox Automotive’s global footprint, service and logistics capabilities, and retail technology platform make them a great partner for us.”

+While Rivian has never explicitly announced plans to have a subscription service to its vehicles, this type of service would come in handy if the automaker pursued that as a business model.

+Cox Automotive has also been building out parts of its business to take advantage of the rise in electrified vehicles, including battery diagnostics and second-life battery applications.

-And Cox Automotive, as well as its parent company Cox Enterprises, has the reach Rivian is looking for.
-Cox Enterprises owns nearly 30 automotive brands, including Autotrader, Kelley Blue Book, Pivet, RideKleen and Manheim, which transports, services, and auctions vehicles across more than 150 global locations.
+Cox Automotive, as well as its parent company Cox Enterprises, has the reach Rivian is looking for.
+Cox Enterprises owns nearly 30 automotive brands, including Autotrader, Kelley Blue Book, Pivet, RideKleen and Manheim, which transports, services and auctions vehicles across more than 150 global locations.

 The Cox Automotive partnership follows two other eye-popping investments this year.
 In February, Rivian raised $700 million in a round led by Amazon.
 Two months later, the company announced a $500 million investment from Ford Motor.